juliaolivieri/COMP_162/lecture7/review1.md

 4. Use `>` to check whether `sqrt(3)` is greater than `log(3)`.
 5. Use `<` to check whether `log(3)` is less than `log10(d)`.
 6. R has the value of pi encoded in this variable: Try executing `pi` in your R script.
-7. A penny has a diameter of 0.750 mm.
+7. **(Challenge) A penny has a diameter of 0.750 mm.
 A quarter has a diameter of 24.26 mm.
 Calculate the difference in the areas of a quarter and a penny.
 Remember, the area of a circle is equal to $\pi (radius)^2$.
-The radius is equal to the diameter divided by two.
+The radius is equal to the diameter divided by two.**

 ## Assigning/printing variables